istio/istio.io/_docs/tasks/istio-auth.md

 {% include home.html %}

 Through this task,
-you will learn how to do the following for Istio Auth with the **cluster-level Istio CA**:
+you will learn how to do the following for Istio Auth with the **cluster-level Istio CA (Certificate Authority)**:

 * Install Istio with Auth